sangniao/learn/javascript/000/00/00/07/README.md

 For location data, the [ipinfo.io](http://ipinfo.io/) REST service is used.

-Twenty was created in conjunction with [this article](http://stackabuse.com/how-to-create-a-node-js-cli-application/).

 ## Installation
 Twenty can be installed as a project dependency or global CLI tool: